Zaporizke, Sofiivka settlement hromada, Kryvyi Rih Raion, Dnipropetrovsk Oblast: The Soviet post-war period

 On 1 July 1958 the Vasylivska village council was included into Sofiivka Raion of Dnipropetrovsk Oblast.
 Over the years, they built a pig farm, a poultry farm and a sheep farm.
 The village was spreading, the number of tractors, combine-harvesters, machinery were increasing, the heads of the collective farm replaced each other.
 From 1960 the chairman of the kolkhoz was Ivan Moysa, from 1967 it was Boris T. Bershadskiy, later Bilov Ivan, from 1976 Vereshchak S. In the period from 1966 to 1972 the garage housed 40 various vehicles (garage foreman Mikhail Pilipenko).
 In 1970 dairy farm no. 2 expanded and a dairy complex was built; milking machines were introduced.
 The dairy farms no. 2 repeatedly took prizes in the district and region (headed by Kolesnik A. for 18 years).
 The milkmaids Anna A. Kolesnik, Shpoont Nina G., Tarasenko Sofia Danylivna achieved yields 3,000 L per cow.
 In 1967 they built a new club, the dining room, the village council building, the post office.
 The village shop sold food and household goods (managed by Kolesnik Nadiya Okafiyovna).

 In 1964 the village Vasylivka was renamed to the village Zaporiz'ke (supposedly in honor of the Zaporizhian Cossacks).

 From 1982 to 1992 Yalovoy Grigory was managing the collective farm after Petrovsky, He made a great contribution to rural development.
 During his heading the villagers built 8 km pipeline, 18 km water pipeline, constructed 20 residential buildings, made major repairs to workshops, the kindergarten, the canteen and the rural club.
 They also set to work a power-driven floor and the first gas dryer in the area, storage for 3,000 tons of grain, enclosed the floor and laid asphalt in its territory, asphalted the tractor brigade, laid the tile road to the farm, purchased new harvesters "Don-1500" and trucks "Kamaz".
 All these works were carried out at the expense of the collective farm, which often won prizes in the area and region.

 Independent Ukraine

 In 1992 the first private farm (SFG) "Hosanna" was created (head V. Davydenko), and in 1993, the collective farm after Petrovsky was reorganized in KSP (Collective Agricultural Enterprise) "Zaporiz'ke" (head Yaloviy G. A), and in 2000 STOV (Agricultural LTD) "Revival" and STOV "Friendship".
 Other private farms started their activities in 1993 – SFG "Star" (Tarasenko I.I), SFG "Omega" (Malohatko V.I), SFG "Lydia" (Brovko V.V).

-From 2006 to 2015 the chairman of the village council was Lidiya Demchenko (awarded as Honorable chairman 2015 of Dnepropetrovsk Regional Council).
+From 2006 to 2015 the chairman of the village council was Lidiya Demchenko (awarded as Honorable chairman 2015 of the Dnipropetrovsk Oblast Council).

 Until 18 July 2020, Zaporizke belonged to Sofiivka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Dnipropetrovsk Oblast to seven.
 The area of Sofiivka Raion was merged into Kryvyi Rih Raion.